MKD-hub/MKD-hub/Readme.md

 This year, I'm deliberately investing most of my time into:

--Strengthening core backend foundations (data structures, algorithms, networking)
+- Strengthening core backend foundations (data structures, algorithms, networking)

--Building low-level tools in Zig
+- Building low-level tools in Zig

--Exploring WebAssembly constraints, memory models, and error propagation
+- Exploring WebAssembly constraints, memory models, and error propagation

--Treating graphics as a systems problem, not just rendering
+- Treating graphics as a systems problem, not just rendering

 Trying to learn as much as I can!